ripx80/site/content/lib/index.md

 12. great expectations (große erwartungen) - charles dickens
 13. more from tad williams
 14. the last argument of kings (koenigsklingen) - joe abercrombie

+## 2025

+01. before they are hanged (feuerklingen) - joe abercrombie

 ## 2024